SnowScriptWinterOfCode/Technical_Writing/web_browser.md

 ![Alt text](image-58.png)

-## Market share of different browsers
+## ⭐ Market share of different browsers

-1. Google Chrome - 65% global market share on all devices.
+1. **Google Chrome** - 65% global market share on all devices.
-2. Safari -18% global market share on all devices
+2. **Safari** -18% global market share on all devices
-3. Microsoft Edge has the second-highest desktop share.
+3. **Microsoft Edge** has the second-highest desktop share.
-4. Mozilla Foundation's Firefox is the fourth most popular desktop browser.
+4. **Mozilla Foundation's Firefox** is the fourth most popular desktop browser.
 5. Some alternative browsers have gained prevalence due to their increased customization and privacy.
-Examples include Brave, Epic, Maxthon, and Opera.
+Examples include **Brave, Epic, Maxthon**, and **Opera**.

-## parting notes
+## ⭐ parting notes

 A web browser is different from a search engine.
 A search engine is a website that provides links to other websites.
 However, a user must have a web browser installed to connect to a website's server and display its web pages.